eugenn/CarND-Behavioral-Cloning-P3/writeup_template.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 6 as evidenced by mean squared error.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.
 The size of final model is about 2.3Mb it is quite compact file.

+## Conclusion
+I successfully pass the first track but the second track is much more complicated.
+There are a lot of tricky curves, slopes and many shadows.
+So maybe need to update the current network design make a bit more complicated, generate more data for tricky cases and increase quantity of epoch.
 ## References
 - NVIDIA model: https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/
 - Udacity Self-Driving Car Simulator: https://github.com/udacity/self-driving-car-sim